drmenguin/imdb-watchlist-bookmarklet/README.md

-# IMDB Watchlist Random Picker
+# IMDB Watchlist Random Movie Picker
 A browser bookmark which, when on your IMDb watchlist page, will scroll to a random point on the page, and highlight a film to watch.
 If you're not happy with the choice, just click it again to get another recommendation.

 ![image](preview.webp)